 The fact is that heartworm disease has been diagnosed in all 50 states, and risk factors are impossible to predict.
 Multiple variables, from climate variations to the presence of wildlife carriers, cause rates of infections to vary dramatically from year to year — even within communities.
 And because infected mosquitoes can come inside, both outdoor and indoor pets are at risk.
 For that reason, the American Heartworm Society recommends that you “think 12:” (1) get your pet tested every 12 months for heartworm and (2) give your pet heartworm prevention 12 months a year.

 What do I need to know about heartworm testing?

 Heartworm disease is a serious, progressive disease.
 The earlier it is detected, the better the chances the pet will recover.
 There are few, if any, early signs of disease when a dog or cat is infected with heartworms, so detecting their presence with a heartworm test administered by a veterinarian is important.
 The test requires just a small blood sample from your pet, and it works by detecting the presence of heartworm proteins.
 Some veterinarians process heartworm tests right in their hospitals while others send the samples to a diagnostic laboratory.
 In either case, results are obtained quickly.
 If your pet tests positive, further tests may be ordered.

-Here's what you should expect if your dog tests positive:
+Here’s what to expect if your cat tests positive for heartworm: